 · What is a solvent?

-Following use of the video, teachers can work with their pupils to investigate properties of solutions and how solids and liquids can be combined to form solutions.
+After watching this short film, you could work with pupils to investigate properties of solutions and how solids and liquids can be combined to form solutions.

 Can pupils plan and carry out an investigation to find out how quickly sugar dissolves in water and how much sugar the water can hold?